ronibandini/Alvik/autocharge/readme.txt

-Arduino Alvik Autocharge prototype
+# Arduino Alvik Autocharge prototype

-Note: Alvik is not charging while on, so I'm solving this issue.

-Roni Bandini, March 2025
+Update May, 1, 2025: After struggling with several parts of the auto-charging system - such as base alignment, coupling, and wireless power transfer - I discovered that Alvik doesn't charge the internal battery through VIN/GND while it's powered on.
+I'm currently analyzing options to overcome this issue and will post updates soon.

 I decided to modify the Arduino Alvik to install a basic self-charging system without adding any sensors beyond those that come factory-installed.